Annual Reports to

 still do what is best for the world and hope that after January 20th

 the new government in Washington will not arrest us for that.
-I am glad that the
+I am glad that

-earth becomes someday.
+whole earth becomes someday.

 Hope you had a happy leap day today and